Ceici92/CeciliasBlog/content/posts/Lecture1.md

 ![alt Text](https://user-images.githubusercontent.com/71452847/95689951-b7f38080-0c14-11eb-9656-08854e2b516d.jpg "Hotplate still turned on")
 *When the temperature does not increase but the hotplate is still on*

-To correct this design, the hotplate should be red while it is on, and to show that the temperature is increasing the red would be more intense.
+To correct this design, the hotplate should be red while it is on, and to show that the temperature is increasing the red should be more intense.